aabbtree77/adast/README.md

 }
 ```

 It is important to note that we have reached an acceptable precision for the knife positioning in the mode when it passes the target with a 5cm overreach and then goes back.
-It is still decent with the direct positioning when moving backwards, but not for small repeated displacements of few centimeters.
+It is still decent with the direct positioning when moving backwards, but not for small repeated displacements of few centimeters, or pure moving forward without an overreach.
 We were drastically saving time on the experiments that try to combat braking distances and were content with the final practical result.

-To be more precise and exhaustive, one could make these three parameters depend on the target distance and whether the knife is positioned directly, or with an overreach.
+To be more precise and exhaustive, one could make these three parameters depend on the target distance (big, medium, small, at least), and whether the knife is positioned directly, or with an overreach.
 This, however, would demand weeks of experiments, the results of which might be nullified if the new motor is installed sometime in the future.

 Oddly, the new LS M100 inverter is not an ideal match for the old motor, but it does the job: